Ahmed-Mohammed-11/PintOS/README.md

 # Pint-Operating-System
-files that needs to be edited in PintOS project
+files that need to be edited in PintOS project